olivierizad-lab/gcp-billing-ai/docs/GEN_AI_SOLUTION.md

 Agent: [Shows results with project IDs and costs]

 User: "Order them by TLA"
-Agent: [Remembers previous query and orders by TLA]
+Agent: [Remembers previous query and orders by TLA - context sent with message]

+User: "run the above query again"
+Agent: [Understands "above query" refers to previous query - context includes it]
 ```

 ### Agent Deployment